thingsdb/ThingsDocs/v1/content/data-types/list/remove.md

 list | item, index | Iterate over items in the list.
 Both item and index are optional.

 {{% notice note %}}
-When `limmit` is a negative value, removing starts at the end of the list.
+When `limit` is a negative value, removing starts at the end of the list.
 Note that in this case the returned *list* still contains the removed items in the same order as they were in the original *list*.
 {{% /notice %}}

 ### Return value